 So if you have tried a lot of services and apps in the Play Store and none of them seem to work, here is a workaround that actually might work.

-But I am still not sure until how long this is going to work, because, again if the ISP finds out they might block this option as well.
+But I am still not sure how long this will work because, again, if the ISP finds out, they might block this option.

 When I checked, the live stream was working, and apps like Instagram and Facebook allow live streaming to invite another person to the live stream.

-So if you are using Facebook, you can create a secret group of 2 people, then the world live stream right inside the group, and invite the other person to join the live stream.
+If you are using Facebook, you can create a secret group of 2 people, Livestream right inside the group, and invite the other person to join the live stream.

-And if you want to do it in Instagram, you can create a random account, keep it to private, follow the other random Instagram account which is also private.
+And if you want to do it on Instagram, you can create a random account, keep it private, follow the other random Instagram account, which is also confidential.
 Go on a live stream and then invite the other person in the live stream.

-Normally, the way these live streams are designed, two people talk about anything on a live stream and rest of the People watch.
-But in this case, you choose to do it privately and there is no one to watch.
+Typically, the way these live streams are designed, two people talk about anything on a live stream and the rest watch.
+But in this case, you choose to do it privately, and there is no one to watch.

-Lastly, similar regulations were also there in Saudi Arabia, but they seemed to have loose and the regulations since people are able to make WhatsApp video calls and video calls via Facebook and other apps such as a Skype or Google Duo.
+Lastly, similar regulations were also there in Saudi Arabia.
+Still, they seemed to have loosened restrictions since people can make WhatsApp video calls and video calls via Facebook and other apps such as Skype or Google Duo.

-We will have to wait and see if similar thing can happen in U A E as well.
-The UAE’s telecommunications regulatory authority has stated that it has no plans to change its regulatory policy in regards to VoIP calls.
+We will have to wait and see if a similar thing can happen in U A E. The UAE’s telecommunications regulatory authority has stated that it has no plans to change its regulatory policy regarding VoIP calls.